Last Tango in Halifax: Accolades

 In 2014, Sarah Lancashire and Nicola Walker were both nominated for a British Academy Television Award in the category for "Best Supporting Actress" for their roles in Last Tango in Halifax.
 Lancashire won the award for her role as Caroline.

-Possible adaptations
+Future

 In October 2013, it was reported in news outlets that American actress, screenwriter and producer Diane Keaton had acquired the rights to remake Last Tango in Halifax for American audiences on the subscription cable channel HBO.
 Sally Wainwright mentioned this development at a Broadcasting Press Guild event and stated that, though she did not expect to be closely involved in the remake, she would have an associate producer role.
 However, the following day Red Production Company released a statement stating that a remake would probably be delayed since the original series was still airing on American channel PBS.
 In April 2014, it was reported that the series would be remade for French television by BBC Worldwide France and the production company NEWEN.